HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 A hand holding an access card

-Who is Eligible for a Disability Card in the UK?
+Who is Eligible for an Access Card in the UK?

-So, who qualifies for an Access Card?
-To begin with, there is no fixed list of eligible disabilities.
-Rather, the Access Card team focuses on an individual’s specific access needs, supported by clear evidence.
-During the application process, you provide a range of documents to back up your disability access requirements.
-As a result, the team can accurately assess your needs and allocate the right access symbols.
+So, who qualifies?
+There is no fixed list of eligible disabilities.
+Instead, the card’s scheme focuses on an individual’s specific access needs, supported by evidence.
+During the application process, documents are provided to back up disability access requirements.
+The team can then assess needs and allocate the most appropriate access symbols.

 Supporting Evidence